 When you zoom into a model, text that looks fine from far away quickly starts to look too large.
 Thus, with this option checked, the text size of all dimensions is adjusted to get smaller relative to the model as you zoom in and slightly larger as you zoom out.

-If you select the Radial Dimensions button, the applet shows three radial angles instead of the central pyramid shape.
+If you select the Radial Dimensions button at the bottom left of the canvas, the applet shows three radial angles instead of the central pyramid shape.
 You can then interactively manipulate the vertex at the top to see the spherical arc change and the radial dimension text re-orient itself as you rotate the view.
 Whilst there are still a couple of orientation issues, on the whole the re-orientation of the text works reasonably well.
-You can use the right-mouse button to rotate the view if you haven't already discovered it.
+You can use the right-mouse button to rotate the view if you haven’t already discovered it.